 The unaudited interim condensed consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP).
 In management's opinion, all material adjustments necessary for a fair statement of the financial condition, results of operations and cash flows of the Company and its consolidated variable interest entities (VIEs) are reflected in the periods presented and are of a normal, recurring nature.
 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities as of the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-These unaudited interim condensed consolidated financial statements are as of September 30, 2019 and cover the three-month period ended September 30, 2019 (Third Quarter 2019), the three-month period ended September 30, 2018 (Third Quarter 2018), the nine-month period ended September 30, 2019 (Nine Months 2019) and the nine-month period ended September 30, 2018 (Nine Months 2018).
+These unaudited interim condensed consolidated financial statements are as of March 31, 2020 and cover the three-month period ended March 31, 2020 (First Quarter 2020) and the three-month period ended March 31, 2019 (First Quarter 2019).
 Certain financial information that is normally included in annual financial statements prepared in accordance with GAAP, but is not required for interim reporting purposes, has been condensed or omitted.
 The year-end condensed consolidated balance sheet data was derived from audited financial statements, but does not include all disclosures required by GAAP.
-The presentation of cash flow amounts related to short-term investments was changed during the fourth quarter of 2018 to reflect cash flows on a gross, rather than a net, basis.
-The presentation of equity in net earnings of investees was changed in 2019 to reclassify amounts previously reported in net investment income and other income to a separate line item on the condensed consolidated statements of operations.
 Certain prior year balances have been reclassified to conform to the current year's presentation.

-The unaudited interim condensed consolidated financial statements include the accounts of AGC and its subsidiaries and its consolidated VIEs.
+The unaudited interim condensed consolidated financial statements include the accounts of AGC, its subsidiaries and its consolidated VIEs.
 Intercompany accounts and transactions between and among all consolidated entities have been eliminated.

-These unaudited interim condensed consolidated financial statements should be read in conjunction with the annual consolidated financial statements of AGC included in Exhibit 99.1 in AGL's Form 8-K dated March 27, 2019, filed with the U.S. Securities and Exchange Commission (SEC).
+These unaudited interim condensed consolidated financial statements should be read in conjunction with the annual consolidated financial statements of AGC included in Exhibit 99.1 in AGL's Form 8-K dated March 30, 2020, filed with the U.S. Securities and Exchange Commission (SEC).

+AGC owns:

-AGC owns 39.3% of Municipal Assurance Holdings Inc. (MAC Holdings), incorporated in Delaware.
+- 39.3% of Municipal Assurance Holdings Inc. (MAC Holdings), incorporated in Delaware.
 AGC's affiliate, Assured Guaranty Municipal Corp.
 (AGM), owns the remaining 60.7% of MAC Holdings.
 MAC Holdings owns 100% of Municipal Assurance Corp.
-(MAC), domiciled in New York.
+(MAC), a New York domiciled insurance company. - 35% of AG Asset Strategies (AGAS).
+MAC owns 10% of AGAS, and AGM owns 55%.